joysana1/PPCCP/README.md

 ---

 ### 3. Model Training and Evaluation
-The `classifiers/` folder contains scripts for training and evaluating different classifiers (e.g., Logistic Regression, Random Forest, XGBoost).
+The `classifiers/` folder contains scripts for training and evaluating different classifiers (e.g., Logistic Regression, Random Forest, ....).

 Each script:
 1. Loads either real or synthetic data.